-Amazon upgrades Care Hub to 'Alexa Together' with new remote care features
+Amazon's Alexa Together is now available with up to a year of free service

 At its core, Alexa Together is the same service that Amazon launched last year, but gains a few new features that will enhance long-distance caregiving.

-With Alexa Together, families will now have access to 24/7 Urgent Response in case something happens to their loved one and they cannot reach them.
-Another helpful feature is the added support for third-party fall detection devices from Vayyar and SkyAngelCare, which will automatically call emergency contacts and Urgent Response if a fall is detected.
+Alexa Together gives aging loved ones access to 24/7 Urgent Response in case something happens.
+Another helpful feature is the added support for third-party fall detection devices from Vayyar and SkyAngelCare, which will promp Alexa to ask if they need help and call emergency contacts and Urgent Response.

-Since even the best smart displays can be fairly confusing to set up, Amazon is introducing a Remote Assist feature that allows caregivers to set up Alexa features for their loved ones, such as setting reminders for a daily pill.
+Since even the best smart displays can be fairly confusing to use for those not familiar with them, Amazon is introducing a Remote Assist feature that allows caregivers to set up Alexa features for their loved ones, such as setting reminders for a daily pill.
 And in 2022, Alexa Together will be able to add multiple caregivers, which should give families even greater peace of mind.

 The new Alexa together service will be released soon and will cost $20 per month or $200 per year.
 That said, new subscribers will get a six-month free trial, while former Care Hub subscribers will get an entire year for free.